AdobeDocs/experience-manager-core-components.en/help/developing/overview.md

 ## Migration via Move to AEM as a Cloud Service {#via-aemaacs}

-Because AEM as a Cloud Service comes with the latest version of the Core Components automatically, you will need to remove the dependency to the Core Components in your projects `pom.xml` file.
+Because AEM as a Cloud Service comes with the latest version of the Core Components automatically, when you move from an on-premises AEM installation, you will need to remove any dependency to the Core Components in your projects `pom.xml` file.

 Your proxy components will still work as they did before because   proxies point to the necessary supertype and the supertype path has the version in it.
-In this way, simply the removal of the dependency enables the Core Components to work in AEMaaCS just as they did on-premises.
+In this way, simply removing the dependency enables the Core Components to work in AEMaaCS just as they did on-premises.

-Just like any other AEMaaCS project you will also need to  to the AEM SDK jar as well.
-But this is not specific to the Core Components.
+Just like any other AEMaaCS project you will also need to add a dependency to the AEM SDK jar as well.
+This is not specific to the Core Components, but is required.

 ```xml
 <dependency>